Toro Sprinkler Head Repair: 10 DIY Tips (2026 Guide)

 Before starting any Toro sprinkler head repair, you need to know what you’re working with.
 Toro primarily offers two categories of sprinkler heads for residential use:

-• Spray Heads: These are stationary pop up heads that spray a fixed fan pattern of water.
-They are ideal for smaller, more intricate lawn shapes and garden beds.
-The Toro 570Z series is one of the most popular and versatile spray head families, known for its reliability.
+Spray Heads: Stationary pop up heads that spray a fixed fan pattern.
+Ideal for smaller, more intricate lawn shapes and garden beds.
+The Toro 570Z series is one of the most popular and versatile spray head families.

-• Rotor Heads: These heads pop up and rotate, shooting a single stream of water across a larger area.
-They are best for medium to large lawns.
+Rotor Heads: These pop up and rotate, shooting a single stream across a larger area.
+Best for medium to large lawns.
 Common models include the Toro T5 and T7 series, which feature adjustable arcs and long spray distances.

 Identifying the model is usually as simple as looking at the cap of the sprinkler head.
-Knowing whether you have a spray or rotor head is the essential first step to buying the correct replacement parts.
+For a broader comparison of head types across brands, check out this guide to irrigation head types.
+Knowing whether you have a spray or rotor is the essential first step to buying the correct replacement parts.

 Tools, Parts, and Prep Checklist